Vancouver: Television shows produced in Vancouver

 Many past and current TV shows have been filmed and set in Vancouver.
 The first Canadian prime time national series to be produced out of Vancouver was Cold Squad and its storyline was also physically set in the city.
 Other series set in or around the city of Vancouver include Continuum, Da Vinci's Inquest, Danger Bay, Edgemont, Godiva's, Intelligence, Motive, Northwood, Primeval: New World, Robson Arms, The Romeo Section, Shattered, The Switch, and These Arms of Mine.

-Television shows produced (but not set) in Vancouver (that have been produced by American and Canadian studios alike) include 21 Jump Street, The 100, The 4400, Airwolf, Almost Human, Arrow, Backstrom, Caprica, Cedar Cove, Chesapeake Shores, The Commish, Dark Angel, Dirk Gently's Holistic Detective Agency, The Flash, The Good Doctor, Haters Back Off, Hellcats, Intelligence, iZombie, The Killing, The L Word, Life Unexpected, The Man in the High Castle, Once Upon a Time, Psych, Reaper, Riverdale, Rogue, Smallville, Stargate SG-1, Supergirl, Supernatural, The Tomorrow People, The Magicians, Tru Calling, Van Helsing, Witches of East End, and The X-Files.
+Television shows produced (but not set) in Vancouver (that have been produced by American and Canadian studios alike) include 21 Jump Street, The 100, The 4400, Airwolf, Almost Human, Arrow, Backstrom, Caprica, Cedar Cove, Chesapeake Shores, Chilling Adventures of Sabrina, The Commish, Dark Angel, Dirk Gently's Holistic Detective Agency, The Flash, The Good Doctor, Haters Back Off, Hellcats, Intelligence, iZombie, The Killing, The L Word, The Last of Us, Life Unexpected, The Man in the High Castle, My Little Pony: Friendship Is Magic, Motherland: Fort Salem, Once Upon a Time, Psych, Reaper, Riverdale, Rogue, Smallville, Stargate SG-1, Supergirl, Supernatural, The Tomorrow People, The Magicians, Tru Calling, Van Helsing, Wild Cards, Witches of East End, and The X-Files.

 Libraries and museums

-Libraries in Vancouver include the Vancouver Public Library with its main branch at Library Square, designed by Moshe Safdie.
+Libraries in Vancouver include the Vancouver Public Library, with its main branch at Library Square, designed by Moshe Safdie.
 The central branch contains 1.5 million volumes.
-Altogether there are twenty-two branches containing 2.25 million volumes.
+Altogether, twenty-two branches contain 2.25 million volumes.
 The Vancouver Tool Library is Canada's original tool lending library.

 The Vancouver Art Gallery has a permanent collection of nearly 10,000 items and is the home of a significant number of works by Emily Carr.
 However, little or none of the permanent collection is ever on view.
 Downtown is also home to the Contemporary Art Gallery (Vancouver), which showcases temporary exhibitions by up-and-coming Vancouver artists.
-The Morris and Helen Belkin Art Gallery with a small collection of contemporary works is part of the University of British Columbia.
+The Morris and Helen Belkin Art Gallery, with a small collection of contemporary works, is part of the University of British Columbia.

 In the Kitsilano district are the Vancouver Maritime Museum, the H. R. MacMillan Space Centre, and the Vancouver Museum, the largest civic museum in Canada.
 The Museum of Anthropology at UBC is a leading museum of Pacific Northwest Coast First Nations culture.
 A more interactive museum is Science World at the head of False Creek.
 The city also features a diverse collection of Public Art.

 Visual art

-The Vancouver School of conceptual photography (often referred to as photoconceptualism) is a term applied to a grouping of artists from Vancouver who achieved international recognition starting in the 1980s.
-No formal "school" exists and the grouping remains both informal and often controversial even among the artists themselves, who often resist the term.
-Artists associated with the term include Jeff Wall, Ian Wallace, Ken Lum, Roy Arden, Stan Douglas and Rodney Graham.

-Vancouver has a history of Aboriginal art.
-Examples of this can be seen at the Museum of Anthropology at UBC.
+Vancouver is home to 13 of the 190 Artist Run Centres in Canada.
+Artwork and cultural artifacts from nations Indigenous to the land on which Vancouver is located are available to view at the Museum of Anthropology at UBC, largely because these artifacts were stolen as part of colonization.